lc3t35/vector-old/readme.md

 ## Core principles

-#### Separation beteen setup and content management
-Developers maintain the full control over the administration configuration
-End users capabilities are limited to content management only
+- Separation between setup and conten management: end users are limited to what the developer has setup

-#### Fast development
-The project goal is allowing to build a complete administration panel within 10 minutes of work

-#### Full modularity
+- Super fast development
-Listing, displaying and editing documents is fully customizable with components
+- DRY: listing, displaying and editing documents is fully customizable with components
-Each component is a plain Meteor template with helpers and events

 ## Status